Sinate: History

 The band was formed in 2001 (and went under the name 'Desecrator') but did not release their debut album, Beyond Human, until September 2005.

-The band had disbanded in 2003 when Sam Sheppard joined 8 Foot Sativa, followed by Matt Sheppard—but both left 8 Foot Sativa to reform Sinate in June 2005, joined by 8 Foot Sativa guitar technician Sean Parkinson and former Reprobate member Antony "The Colonel" Folwell.
+The band had disbanded in 2003 when Sam Sheppard joined 8 Foot Sativa, followed by Matt Sheppard.
+Both then left 8 Foot Sativa to reform Sinate in June 2005, joined by 8 Foot Sativa guitar technician Sean Parkinson and former member Antony "The Colonel" Folwell.

+In 2006 they released their second album, Violent Ambitions, which was recorded in Sweden.

+In 2007 the band performed at the Big Day Out music festival.

 In 2009 Sean Parkinson was replaced by Matt Fawcett on guitar.
-Fawcett had supported Sinate in shows around New Zealand as the frontman for his band 'Damned Age', for which he performed vocals & guitar.
+Fawcett had supported Sinate in shows around New Zealand as the frontman for his band 'Damned Age', for which he performed vocals and guitar.
 Sinate left New Zealand to live & work in Europe.
-Some time previous to their departure Antony Folwell left the band.
+Some time previous to their departure, Folwell left the band.
 They initially based themselves in Stockholm, Sweden.
 They found a new bass player & settled in Berlin, Germany.

 In early 2010 they toured Europe supporting Marduk & Vader on many dates of their 'Funeral Nation Tour', establishing their name across Europe.

-November 2010 sees them return home to New Zealand to do a national tour and spend time with relatives.
+In November 2010 they returned to New Zealand to do a national tour and spend time with relatives.

-23 November 2010 Sinate announce signing to San Francisco label ((Apocrypha Records)) to release their 3rd full-length album 'To The Death' in 2011.
+On 23 November 2010 Sinate announce signing to San Francisco label Apocrypha Records to release their 3rd full-length album 'To The Death' in 2011.

 Late 2010 saw the departure of bassist Munro Goodwin.
 Brent Fox, formerly the bassist for 8 Foot Sativa, joined as a permanent member to fill in bass duties.